Earn a diploma in social science and study overseas.

 This is a unique opportunity to study from a diverse range of social sciences areas and experience what it’s like to live and study in another country.

-Complete 8 courses (96 units) from the School of Social Sciences.
+Complete 8 courses (96 units) from the School of Law and Society.

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.